OBOAcademy/obook/docs/reference/synonyms-types.md

 3. Click the annotation button in the box
 ![](../images/tutorials/synonyms/synonym-annotation-2.png)

-4. Select **Entity IRI** and start searching for the synonym type in the search box, then select the annotation you wish to add.
+4. Select **has_synonym_type** on the left, then **Entity IRI** and start searching for the synonym type in the search box, then select the annotation you wish to add.
 Click OK on each box.
 ![](../images/tutorials/synonyms/synonym-annotation-3.png)

 6. You will see your annotation on your synonym.